15. The Military Struggle under Giral, and Caballero

 Returning eventually from the northern coast, the fleet was anchored far from the strait, at Cartagena – and there it stayed, except for a few pointless trips down the coast.
 That it existed at all, one learned on November 22, when foreign submarines entered the port of Cartagena and loosed torpedoes, one damaging the Cervantes.
-The same day the Ministry of Marine announced reorganization of the fleet to combat attempted blockades ... and that was the last heard of that project.
+The same day the Ministry of Marine announced reorganisation of the fleet to combat attempted blockades … and that was the last heard of that project.
 Franco’s transports moved at will from Ceuta to Algeciras, bringing tens of thousands of troops and the armaments they required.

 In a letter to Montseny, demanding that the anarchist ministers publicly fight against the false governmental policies, Camillo Berneri said of the navy: ‘The concentration of the forces coming from Morocco, the piracy in the Canaries and the Balearics, the taking of Malaga, are the consequences of this inactivity.
 If Prieto is incapable and inactive, why tolerate him?
 If Prieto is bound by a policy which paralyses the fleet, why not denounce this policy?’

 Why did Prieto and the governmental bloc follow this suicidal policy?
 It was simply one factor of the whole policy which rested on securing the goodwill of England and France.
 What these were seeking is clear.
 An aggressive Loyalist naval policy, as the August incidents off Morocco had shown, would have precipitated the decisive stage of the civil war.
 It would have threatened to crush Franco immediately.
 Germany and Italy, their prestige involved in supporting Franco, would perhaps have been driven to desperate steps in his defence, such as, the open resort to use of the Italian and German navies in sweeping the Loyalists out of the straits.
 But England and France could not have tolerated Italo-German control of the straits (it might be retained thenceforward).
 That open war would thus begin was, of course, not a certainty.
-Especially prior to November 9, 1936, when Germany and Italy formally recognized the Burgos régime, Germany and Italy might have retreated before precipitating war.
+Especially prior to November 9, 1936, when Germany and Italy formally recognised the Burgos regime, Germany and Italy might have retreated before precipitating war.
 Had revolutionists been at the helm and boldly moved in August and September to a systematic naval campaign, and succeeded in cutting off Morocco from Spain, the probability was that Italy and Germany would have retreated as gracefully as they could.
 Anglo-French imperialism, however, was not interested in a Loyalist victory but in staving off a war crisis while resisting encroachments on their imperialist interests in the Mediterranean.
 And they had their way due to the Anglo-French orientation of the Loyalist government.
-Each month that passed thereafter, involving Germany and Italy more deeply, rendered more and more likely an international explosion if the Loyalist navy were activized.
+Each month that passed thereafter, involving Germany and Italy more deeply, rendered more and more likely an international explosion if the Loyalist navy were activised.
 It simply ceased to exist as a Loyalist weapon.